 Winsorisation is a technique often used in analyzes to prevent extreme observations from having too much influence on the analysis results.
 The technique is applied to all numerical variables and consists of cutting the distribution at both ends by specific percentiles.
-We use 2% winsorisation which means that the 1% highest values are set to the 99-percentile and the 1% lowest values are set to the 1-percentile.
-This occurs when importing variables and in relation to the distribution in the population that the user has filtered out as their study population.
+We use 2% winsorisation which means that the 1% highest values are set to the 99-percentile (lower limit value) and the 1% lowest values are set to the 1-percentile (upper limit value).
+This only happens when displaying statistical results, based on the current population from which the statistics are calculated.

 The distributions for many numerical statistical variables will be skewed, typically with long tails at the upper end (e.g. income or wealth).
-Therefore, winsorization will affect average and standard deviations.
+Therefore, winsorization will affect average and standard deviations to a certain degree.
 Both types of statistics will typically be estimated too low.
 On the other hand, medians, quartiles and other percentiles will not be affected.